WebbPulse/WebbPulse-Inventory-Management/README.md

-# webbpulse_checkout
+# WebbPulse Inventory Management

-A new Flutter project.
+A program built in flutter to do simple tracking of device checkout status